The404Company/SigmaOS/README.md

 Those features might come as packages or built-in.

 ### Upcoming Packages
 - None at the moment.
-Share your idea in the [official Discord](https://discord.gg/KxUfgTszjN)
+Share your ideas in the [official Discord](https://discord.gg/KxUfgTszjN)

 ---